-Faced with racial disparities, Sound Transit debates changes to fare enforcement
+Black passengers cited, punished disproportionately by Sound Transit fare enforcement

 After Wolf filed a complaint, an agency spokeswoman told The Seattle Times that Sound Transit would void her ticket and remove the officer from fare enforcement.
 Officer training is being reviewed as part of possible changes to fare enforcement.

-“Even if [officers] are checking everyone equally, they may not be using their discretion equally,” said Hester Serebrin, policy director for the Transportation Choices Coalition.
+“Even if [officers] are checking everyone equally, they may not be using their discretion equally,” said Hester Serebrin, policy director for Transportation Choices Coalition.

 Sound Transit’s bottom line

-Note: Editor’s note: The comment thread on this story has been removed because too many recent comments were violating our Terms of Service.